Environmental indicators

 Our timebound targets are to:

-• Have a comprehensive biodiversity monitoring program in place by 2025.
+• Have a comprehensive biodiversity monitoring programme in place by 2025.

 • Restore 450 ha of riparian ecosystem by 2030.